rafaelfaustini/cramerpc/README.md

 # Snizer Cramer PC
 ![alt text](https://i.imgur.com/qKkYeCW.png)
 Snizer Cramer PC, is a project created in 2013 in order to test code to implement in the android version.
-After years without updating, I created this repository, so that others can contribute to improve this application since I wasn't updating.
+After years without updating, I created this repository, so that others can contribute to improve this application since I wasn't updating it.